Medical Aesthetics · Vancouver, WA

 • Do you have formal training specifically in the procedure you're recommending? — General medical training is not the same as procedure-specific training.

-• What is your clinical background? — A provider who spent years in hospital medicine brings a very different depth of anatomical knowledge.
+• What is your clinical background? — A provider who spent years in hospital medicine brings a very different depth of anatomical knowledge than one who trained exclusively in aesthetics.

 What Clinical Credentials Look Like at Dynamic Regenerative Medicine